 A lot of retailers wonder if offering an online shopping option will simply cannibalize their brick-and-mortar sales – and by how much.
-Andrea Pozzi has been studying this question, and he documents the positive impact of online sales in a paper that’s about to publish in the RAND Journal of Economics.
+Andrea Pozzi has been studying this question, and he documents the positive impact of online sales in an original article published in the RAND Journal of Economics.
 It’s good to get some answers, and some of them are surprising.
-Pozzi agreed to talk with us about his research in advance of its publication.

 FoodEssentials is assembling and organizing food product information in some interesting new ways.
 It's going to help shoppers who want more accurate and objective data for making food choices – but their business model also illustrates some of the new thinking about data that’s beginning to show up in the marketplace.
 Listen in while we talk to co-founder and CEO Anton Xavier.